From $0 to Your First $1000 a Month: The Step-by-Step Guide to Selling on Amazon

 Once you’ve got your Amazon account up and running, the next step is choosing which products to list.
 You may want to be a bit picky here because not all products are made for Amazon – some products just sell much better than others.

 Here are three tips for choosing the best-selling products for Amazon marketplace:

-Extra costs is the most common reason why online shoppers abandon their carts.
+Extra costs are the most common reason why online shoppers abandon their carts.
 In fact, 61% of people won’t finish their purchase if the shipping’s too high.

 And it gets worse:

-More than a half of all Amazon shoppers, a total of 63 million people, are Amazon Prime members, and expect free shipping on all orders.
+More than half of all Amazon shoppers, a total of 63 million people, are Amazon Prime members and expect free shipping on all orders.